FlowFuse/website/src/blog/2022/08/flowforge-08-released.md

 Keep reading for  the details of whats in this release our you can watch our 1 min roundup video of the new release above.

-We're pleased to announce version 0.8 is now available. the next release of the FlowForge application.
+We're pleased to announce version 0.8 is now available.
+The next release of the FlowForge application containing new features, a number of improvements, and bug fixes.

 ## Features
 [Project Link Nodes](https://github.com/flowforge/flowforge/issues/662)